 Kids First helps Iowa parents who live separately and have minor children (ages 0-17) together.
 Parents may be divorced or never married.
 They can take advantage of this free service whether they have a custody order or not and whether there is a court case pending or not.

-Kids First is able to accommodate parents with a No Contact Order (that permits mediation) by having separate parking lots, entrances/exits to the building, and separate meeting areas.
-We ensure parents do not have any contact physically or visually.
-Sessions for any parents can instead be held over Zoom.
+Kids First is able to accommodate parents with a No Contact Order (that permits mediation) and can ensure parents do not have any contact.
+Sessions are held over Zoom.

 This program is not available to parents whose children are in foster care or to parents whose children have been represented by Kids First.